JoonatanKallio/Fullstack-Project/README.md

 README.md

+Documentation for the project is included in the repository as a pdf.

 How to run the project:

 First install packages by typing `npm run install` in the root folder and it installs client and server packages.